-These issues were taken up later that year by the Internet Engineering Task Force (IETF) with the establishment of the ROAD (ROuting and ADdressing) effort.
-This effort was intended to examine the issues associated with the scaling of IP routing and addressing, looking at the rate of consumption of addresses and the rate of growth of the inter- domain routing table.
+These issues were considered later that year by the Internet Engineering Task Force (IETF) with the establishment of the ROAD (ROuting and ADdressing) effort.
+This effort was intended to examine the issues associated with the scaling of IP routing and addressing, looking at the rate of consumption of addresses and the rate of growth of the inter-domain routing table.
 The ultimate objective was to propose some measures to mitigate the worst of the effects of these growth trends.
-Given the exponential consumption rates then at play, the prospect of exhaustion of the IPv4 Class B space within 2 or 3 years was a very real one at the time.
-The major outcome of the IETF ROAD effort was the recommendation to deprecate that implicit network / host boundaries that were associated with the Class A, B and C address blocks.
-In their place the IETF proposed the adoption of an address and routing architecture where the network / host boundary was explicitly configured for each network, and that this boundary could be altered where two or more network address blocks were aggregated into a common single block.
-This approach was termed "Classless Inter- Domain Routing", or CIDR.
-This was a short term measure that was intended to buy some time, and it was acknowledged that it did not address the major issue of defining a longer term scaleable network architecture.
-But as a short term measure it has been amazingly successful, given that almost ten years and one Internet boom later, the CIDR address and routing architecture for IPv4 is still holding out.
+Given the exponential consumption rates then at play, the prospect of exhaustion of the IPv4 Class B space within two or three years was a very real one at the time.
+The major outcome of the IETF ROAD effort was the recommendation to deprecate the implicit network/host boundaries that were associated with the Class A, B, and C address blocks.
+In their place the IETF proposed the adoption of an address and routing architecture where the network/host boundary was explicitly configured for each network, and proposed that this boundary could be altered such that two or more network address blocks may be aggregated into a common, single block.

+This approach was termed Classless Interdomain Routing, or CIDR.
+This was a short-term measure that was intended to buy some time, and it was acknowledged that it did not address the major issue of defining a longer-term, scalable network architecture.
+But as a short-term measure it has been amazingly successful, given that almost ten years and one Internet boom later, the CIDR address and routing architecture for IPv4 is still holding out.

-Some would argue that while CIDR was important, it was not the only reason why IPv4 has been able to defy the earlier predictions of its imminent demise.
+Some would argue that although CIDR was important, it was not the only reason why IPv4 has been able to defy the earlier predictions of its imminent demise.
 Dynamic Network Address Translation, or NAT, allows a network to use a local private address pool to uniquely number its devices, and then translate these private addresses into public addresses to support transactions involving local and external end points.
-This way a small pool of public addresses, or even a single address, is used to service a very much larger local private network.
+This way, a small pool of public addresses, or even a single address, is used to service a very much larger local private network.
 It is difficult to estimate the number of devices that are positioned behind NATs, but a highly conservative estimate would see the Internet being at least three times as large as the directly visible part of the Internet.

-The IAB, by then renamed the Internet Architecture Board, considered the IETF's ROAD progress in June 1992, still with their eye on the longer term strategy for Internet growth.
-Their proposal was that the starting point for the development of the next version of IP would be CLNP (Connectionless Network Layer Protocol).
-This protocol was an element of the Open Systems Interconnection protocol suite (OSI), with CLNP being defined by the ISO 8473 standard.
-It used a variable- length address architecture, where network-level addresses could be up to 160 bits in length.
-RFC-1347 contained an initial description of how CLNP could be used for this purpose within the IPv4 TCP/IP architecture and with the existing Internet applications.
-For the IAB this was a bold step, and considering that the IETF community at the time regarded the OSI protocol suite as a very inferior competitor to their own efforts with IP, it could even be termed a highly courageous step.
-Predictably, one month later in July 1992, at the IETF meeting in July 1992, this IAB proposal was not well received.
+The IAB, by then renamed the Internet Architecture Board, considered the ROAD progress in June 1992, still with its eye on the longer-term strategy for Internet growth.
+The board's proposal was that the starting point for the development of the next version of IP would be Connectionless Network Layer Protocol (CLNP).
+This protocol was an element of the Open System Interconnection (OSI) protocol suite, with CLNP being defined by the ISO 8473 standard.
+It used a variable length address architecture, where network level addresses could be up to 160 bits long.
+RFC 1347 contained an initial description of how CLNP could be used for this purpose within the IPv4 TCP/IP architecture and with the existing Internet applications.
+For the IAB this was a bold step, and considering that the IETF community at the time regarded the OSI protocol suite as a very inferior competitor to its own efforts with IP, it could even be termed a highly courageous step.
+Predictably, one month later in July 1992, at the IETF meeting this IAB proposal was not well received.